WICG/nav-speculation/prerendering-same-site.md

 Prerendering can potentially be triggered by another referrer document, or by the [user agent](https://wicg.github.io/nav-speculation/prerendering.html#start-user-agent-initiated-prerendering), for example from browser UI such as the URL bar.

-Our current specification, and the Chromium implementation, only allow same-origin referrer documents.
-Allowing cross-origin referrer documents requires additional security and privacy considerations, which we have many ideas for but have not yet proven out.
-As such, this explainer is scoped to same-origin-document- and user-agent-initiated prerendering, often abbreviated to "same-origin prerendering".
+Our current specification, and the Chromium implementation, only allow same-site referrer documents.
+Allowing cross-site referrer documents requires additional security and privacy considerations, which we have many ideas for but have not yet proven out.
+As such, this explainer is scoped to same-site-document- and user-agent-initiated prerendering, often abbreviated to "same-site prerendering".

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->